JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

 Workflow systems promise scientists an automated end-to-end path from hypothesis to discovery.
 However, it is impractical to expect any single system to deliver such a wide range of capabilities.
 A more practical solution is to compose the end-to-end workflow from more than one system.
-With this goal in mind, the integration between distributed and in situ workflows is explored, where the result is a hierarchical heterogeneous workflow composed of subworkflows, with different levels of the hierarchy using different programming, execution, and data models.
+With this goal in mind, the integration between distributed and in situ workflows is explored, where the result is a hierarchical heterogeneous workflow composed of sub-workflows, with different levels of the hierarchy using different programming, execution, and data models.

 In 2019, we completed the implementation of this hierarchical workflow composition that uses PyCOMPSs and Decaf as the